ProjectMile/Mile.Xaml/ReadMe.md

 please set `<MileXamlNoSunValleyXamlStyle>true</MileXamlNoSunValleyXamlStyle>`
 in your project configuration file.

+If you don't want to deploy the native backend redistribute for .NET (Mile.Xaml.dll) to your .NET project's output folder, please set `<MileXamlManagedNoNativeBackend>true</MileXamlManagedNoNativeBackend>` in your project configuration file.

 ## Notes About Modern .NET Support

 Modern .NET support is based on the